emeb/up5k_riscv/README.md

 ## What is it?
 A small RISC V system built on an iCE40 UP5k FPGA which includes the following:

-* Clifford Wolf's PicoRV32 CPU
+* Claire Wolf's PicoRV32 CPU
 * 8kB boot ROM in dedicated BRAM
 * 64kB instruction/data RAM in SPRAM
 * Dedicated hard IP core SPI interface to configuration flash